 Nate snapped photos of the accused scammer just in case.

-They say once Marquez got their $2,000 dollar down payment he was gone in a lickity-split.
+They said, once Marquez got their $2,000 down payment, he was gone in a lickity-split.

-Remember, these families spent years saving up for a shelter.
+Remember, the families spent years saving up for a shelter.

 Their money and peace of mind still gone.

-One parent said, “We [are] scared about tornadoes and we have little kids and my oldest kid is very nervous.”
+“We [are] scared about tornadoes, and we have little kids and my oldest kid is very nervous,” said one parent.